Nutterules/ZettelKasten/Andrew Ng Machine Learning Course.md

 - zichru simanim
 - take obsidian literature notes for what i believe to be the major points (def not all)
 	- create a seperate note for each point (i think giving the context)
+	- tag these as literture notes, with the masechta w/ daf
+	- create a MOC that follows the masechta thru
 - try to start permanent notes about how this content relates to other stuff